Kitagawa Utamaro (1753-1806)

 Karagoto of the Chōjiya Brothel in Edo-chō Nichōme,

-A Comparison of Courtesan Flowers
+from the series A Comparison of Courtesan Flowers

 Japan, Edo period, 1801